-Although this baptism would become obsolete in its current purpose, the act of baptism would take a huge role in the transforming of the Bride of Christ in the days that followed John.
+Although this baptism would become obsolete in its current purpose, the act of baptism would take a huge role in the transforming of the Body of Christ in the days that followed John.
 As John baptized people who were hungry for truth, Jesus came on the scene and asked John to baptize him.
 John confused at this, said to Jesus that he needed to be baptized by him for he knew that Jesus had no sin in need of repentance ( I am paraphrasing ).
 Jesus said that this act was so they could fulfill all righteousness.

 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfil all righteousness.
 Then he suffered him.